Poke bonnet: Characteristics

 There were many variations of the style, which remained popular throughout much of the 19th century.
 The Metropolitan Museum of Art notes that the poke usually had a small crown combined with a large brim extending beyond the face, providing a large surface for decoration.

 This prominent brim shaded the face and, over time increased in size so that the wearer's face could only be seen from the front.
 Typically, the bonnet would be secured by ribbons tied under the chin, which might also wrap around the bottom of the bonnet's crown, similar to a hatband.
 An 1830s version of the poke bonnet with ornate ribbon wrapping forms part of the Victoria and Albert Museum archive.

 History of the design

 The poke bonnet came into fashion at the beginning of the 19th century.
 It is first mentioned in an 1807 fashion report in The Times; the report describes designs made of willow or velvet with long ribbons and full bows on one side of the hat.

 By the 1830s, Englishwomen had adopted the poke bonnet.
-The new styles became widely popular and made the aristocracy less visibly distinct from the respectable middle classes.
+The new styles became widely popular and made the aristocracy less visibly distinct from the so-called respectable middle classes.
 The style is modest and was in line with English fashions after the ascension of Queen Victoria.

 A poke bonnet features prominently in the illustrations of Beatrix Potter's Tale of Jemima Puddle-Duck.
 Another appears in the First World War-era music hall song "In your little poke bonnet and shawl".